-While a designation of an area as a PSSA has a number of distinct benefits,180 it must be borne in mind that designation per se does nothing because of the lack of legal basis.
+While a designation of an area as a PSSA has a number of distinct benefits,39 it must be borne in mind that designation per se does nothing because of the lack of legal basis.
 Nevertheless, it does have a number of advantages particularly when combined with APMs which do have such a legal basis

 First, the process of applying for designation of an area as a PSSA provides a good management tool so that the vulnerability of an area from shipping activities can be specifically addressed and measures taken to address these vulnerabilities.
-In PSSAs such as the Archipelago of Sabana-Camaguey in Cuba181 and the Sea Area around Malpelo Island in Colombia and the Galapagos Archipelago in Ecuador, there is a measure that the area is to be avoided so as to protect the local marine environment.
-However in providing for what are, in effect, restrictions on the rights of freedom of navigation, the IMO needs to be convinced that this measure is essential for the proper protection of the environment of the area.
-Nevertheless, even without the designation, the assessment of the area can alert the coastal State to the potential threats to the area.
+In PSSAs such as the Archipelago of Sabana-Camaguey in Cuba40 and the Sea Area around Malpelo Island in Colombia and the Galapagos Archipelago in Ecuador, there is a measure that the area is to be avoided so as to protect the local marine environment.
+However in providing for what are, in effect, restrictions on the rights of freedom of navigation, the IMO needs to be convinced that this measure is essential for the proper protection of the area can alert the coastal State to the potential threats to the area.

 Second, even where though the actual designation does not have legal implications, the designated area achieves international recognition through identification on international charts and mariners are made aware of the need to exercise particular care when sailing through the PSSA.
-However, to be effective, the implementation of a PSSA must involve wide dissemination of the existence of the PSSA, education as to its effects and rigorous monitoring.
+However, to be effective, the implementation of a PSSA must involve wide dissemination of the existence of the PSSA, education as to its effects and monitoring.

 Third, the designation my provide approval for exceptional measures which may be unable to find a precise legal basis in existing instruments but nevertheless can be justified by internationally recognised exceptional circumstance.
 In this regard, while the designation of areas as Special Areas is permitted under MARPOL and ship routeing measures are permitted under SOLAS, some vital measures are not so easily justified.
 Examples are compulsory pilotage in the Great Barrier Reef PSSA and routeing measures in the Baltic Sea PSSA which can interfere with the freedom of navigation.
-In discussing and ultimately
+In discussing and ultimately approving these measures, the IMO made it clear that there must be limits on these exceptional measures where there is no existing legal basis and where such measures may violate freedom of navigation.
+The reluctance to approve such measures is particularly acute in proposed PSSAs that cover large areas, such as the Baltic Sea and the proposed Western European PSSA.41